edelstone/actionverb.com/job-ads/infrastructure.md

 seen real production usage?
 Are you an expert at automation tools like Chef, Consul, Terraform, and Kubernetes?
 Does having an amazing logging system like Splunk or ELK really get you excited?
-If so, we’d like you to learn about Action Verb!
+If so, we’d like you to learn about Action Verb.

 We're looking to hire more engineers to fill roles on our Infrastructure team, which is responsible for keeping our network of 100 cloud servers across 8 AWS regions and their associated services running like a well-oiled machine.

+You'll be working with our existing deployments of Chef, Ansible, Consul, Terraform, ELK, Grafana, Statsd, Asterisk, MySQL, Redis, Memcached, Zeromq, Puma, Jenkins, and many other exciting open source systems.
+But you'll also be free to deploy anything else if it gets the job done!

 {% include_relative header-1.md %}
 {% include_relative header-2.md %}

-### For The Role of Infrastructure (DevOps, SysAdmin) Engineer, We Want To See This Track Record of Results:
+### For Roles on Our Infrastructure Team, We Want To See This Track Record of Results:

 * Experience manging large cloud server deployments that have seen real production usage.